A topic from the subject of Quantum Chemistry in Chemistry.

 • The electronic structure of a multi-electron system is determined by the interactions between the electrons and the nuclei.

-• The wavefunction of a multi-electron system can be expressed as a product of one-electron wavefunctions.
+• The wavefunction of a multi-electron system can be expressed as a Slater determinant or a linear combination of Slater determinants, accounting for the Pauli Exclusion Principle.

-• The energy of a multi-electron system can be calculated using the Hartree-Fock approximation.
+• The energy of a multi-electron system can be calculated using the Hartree-Fock approximation or more advanced post-Hartree-Fock methods.

-• The properties of a multi-electron system can be predicted using quantum chemical methods.
+• The properties of a multi-electron system can be predicted using quantum chemical methods such as Density Functional Theory (DFT), Configuration Interaction (CI), Coupled Cluster (CC), and Møller-Plesset perturbation theory (MP).

 Main concepts

 • Electron correlation: The correlation between electrons is the result of the interactions between them.
-It is a fundamental property of multi-electron systems and it can have a significant effect on the electronic structure and properties of a molecule or material.
+It is a fundamental property of multi-electron systems and significantly affects the electronic structure and properties of a molecule or material.
+Methods beyond Hartree-Fock are necessary to account for electron correlation.

 • Hartree-Fock approximation: The Hartree-Fock approximation is a method for calculating the energy of a multi-electron system.
-It assumes that the electrons are independent of each other and it neglects the effects of electron correlation.
+It assumes that each electron moves independently in an average field created by the other electrons and the nuclei.
+It neglects the effects of electron correlation, leading to limitations in accuracy.

 Quantum chemistry of multi-electron systems is a powerful tool that can be used to understand the electronic structure and properties of molecules and materials.
-It is a complex field, but it is one that is essential for understanding the behavior of matter at the atomic and molecular level.
+It is a complex field, but it is essential for understanding the behavior of matter at the atomic and molecular level.

 Experiment: Quantum Chemistry of Multi-electron Systems